 The primary factors driving the budget for Denver Language School are student enrollment and Per Pupil Revenue.
-Enrollment for the 2020-2021 school year was 885.00 funded students.
-This information was analyzed as part of the 2021-2022 budget which is projecting a 900.00 funded student count.
-Per Pupil Revenue is expected to increase significantly in 2021-2022, after a significant decline in 2020-2021 related to the COVID-19 pandemic.
+Enrollment for the 2021-2022 school year was 885.00 funded students.
+This information was analyzed as part of the 2021-2022 budget which is projecting an 895.00 funded student count.